Sociopaths Statistics

 Sociopaths are people living with an anti-social personality disorder (ASPD).
 In some cases, sociopaths are confused with psychopaths, as both exhibit common ASPD symptoms.
+To learn more about the disorder, check out the sociopaths statistics below.

-A recent entry into DSM – 5 (a mental disorder manual) defines ASPD as a sustained disdain for norms and rules.
+A recent entry into DSM-5 (a mental disorder manual) defines ASPD as a sustained disdain for norms and rules.
 It also ranks people who repeatedly violate the rights of others among those suffering from ASPD.

-1. 4 – 15% of people on earth are sociopaths
+1. 4%-15% of people in the world are sociopaths

 Psychologia